 I notice you’re reading my page

 Maybe you lack confidence or self esteem.
 Maybe your social or intimate relationships are causing you stress.
-Maybe you lack self-care or your excesses have affected you destructively.
+Maybe you lack self-care.
 Maybe, quite simply, life could be better.

-Most of all, neither searching the internet nor self help books have been enough, and you need someone to talk to.
-Someone who will listen to you without judgement, and who will acknowledge your sometimes overwhelming feelings.
+Importantly, neither searching the internet nor self help books have been enough, and you need someone to talk to.
+Someone who will listen to you without judgement, and who will acknowledge and help you process your sometimes overwhelming feelings.

 “… gently encouraging you to put words to your thoughts and feelings in the security of a confidential, boundaried, therapeutic relationship.”

 My approach is integrative.
-For short term work I am likely to draw on personal construct psychology, exploring how we make meaning in our lives.
-Longer term work is likely to take a more psychodynamic approach, where we explore unconscious processes that affect us and how we defend against these affects.
+For short term work I am likely to draw on personal construct psychology, exploring how we make meaning in our lives, and on CBT.
+Longer term work is likely to take a more psychodynamic approach, where we explore unconscious processes that affect us and our defences against uncomfortable or even terrifying feelings.
 We consider how early relationships reveal themselves in the way we relate to each other.
-As your counsellor, that’s some of what I will be thinking about as I listen to you.

 What you will experience is an empathic listener, gently encouraging you to put words to your thoughts and feelings in the security of a confidential, boundaried, therapeutic relationship.

-Within counselling I have particular interests in relationships in all their expressions, workplace stress and helping people towards confidence and empowerment.
+Within counselling I have particular interests in relationships in all their expressions; personal and interpersonal issues around age, sex and gender; anxiety and stress of living away from home; workplace stress; and helping people towards confidence and empowerment.

 “… regardless of age, sex, sexual orientation, race and history.”